pyokagan/CS2103AUG2016-T11-C4-main/docs/DeveloperGuide.md

 </VBox>
 ```

-Its corresponding controller (`HelloWorldUiPart.java`) could be implemented as follows:
+You can then implement the corresponding controller (`HelloWorldUiPart.java`) with:
 ```java
 package seedu.address.ui;